inspectorkakui/perseus-drive/docs/system-architecture.md

 ## Overview

 Perseus Drive employs a recursive agent-based architecture for AI-driven trading and investment decision-making.
-The system consists of specialized agents that work together to analyze market data, develop strategies, evaluate risk, and generate trading signals.
+The system consists of specialized agents that work together to analyze market data, develop strategies, evaluate risk, execute trades, and monitor performance.
 This document describes the current architecture and component relationships.

+## Recursive Architecture

+The system's recursive design is facilitated by the Prompt Engineering Agent, which generates and refines prompts for all other agents.
+This creates a feedback loop where:

+1. Each agent receives optimized prompts from the Prompt Engineering Agent
+2. Agents process their specific tasks (strategy development, risk assessment, execution)
+3. Results and performance metrics are stored in the Knowledge Base
+4. The Prompt Engineering Agent analyzes these outcomes to refine future prompts
+5. Updated prompts create more effective agent behaviors in subsequent operations

+This recursive pattern allows the system to continuously improve its decision-making capabilities based on past performance and changing market conditions.

 ## Agent Architecture